naik-aakash/lobster-database-paper-analysis-scripts/README.md

 - The `Computational_data_jsons` Directory contains two sample files generated using `Computational_data_generation.ipynb`.

 ### Technical validation
-You need to download the data from www.xxx.com first.
-At the moment you can find get the data here: `/hpc-user/AG-JGeorge/anaik/Phonon_dataset_LSO/`

 You can then use the scripts therein to reproduce our technical validation section results.
 ### Charge spilling